mosparo/documentation/docs/1_about/4_data_processing.md

 ## Saving

-All personal data stored for a submission is automatically encrypted.
-If someone should gain unauthorized access to the mosparo database, they can see all submissions, but not the data which the user has submitted, as the data is encrypted.
+All personal data stored for submission is automatically encrypted.
+If someone should gain unauthorized access to the mosparo database, they can see all submissions but not the data the user has submitted, as the data is encrypted.

-In certain places, the IP address of the user is not stored encrypted.
-In order to enable the security measures, it is important that the system can search for the IP address.
+In certain places, the user's IP address is not stored encrypted.
+To enable security measures, it is essential that the system can search for the IP address.
 However, the non-encrypted IP addresses are stored as a hash and are no longer directly recognizable.

-Other data that has nothing to do with the submissions (e.g. user accounts, settings, rules) will not  be stored in encrypted form.
+Other data that has nothing to do with the submissions (for example, user accounts, settings, and rules) will not be stored in encrypted form.

 ## Delete

 All submissions will be considered obsolete after 14 days.
 The next time a system cleanup is performed, all stale data is automatically deleted.
-A system cleanup is performed either automatically when opening a form (requesting a submission token), when using mosparo, or automatically by the cleanup cron job.
+A system cleanup is performed either automatically when opening a form (requesting a submission token) when using mosparo or automatically by the cleanup cron job.
 However, the automatic cleanup action must be configured manually as a cron job.

-Submission token (and the IP address used for it), which were not used, are considered obsolete after 24 hours and deleted during the next system cleanup.
+Submission tokens (and the IP address used for it), which were not used, are considered obsolete after 24 hours and deleted during the next system cleanup.